spjy/jotted-topics/semiconductors.md

 ### Unit Cell

 - The smallest volume of crystal used to reproduce crystal.
-- Repetetive arrangement can build up the crystal without overlap.
+- Repetitive arrangement can build up the crystal without overlap.
 - Orthogonal
 - For example, zinc blende, diamond lattice